The Hoya: 20th century

-In the 1970s, university support for the paper fell significantly; for example, funding was cut more than 55 percent between 1971 and 1975.
+In the 1970s, university support for the newspaper fell significantly; for example, funding was cut more than 55 percent between 1971 and 1975.
 As a result, the newspaper was forced to increase its advertising fourfold, and full-page advertisements became common.
 The paper changed its format from tabloid to broadsheet in the fall of 1976.
 As the Georgetown student body became more diverse, coverage of minority student groups increased, and articles on the activities and concerns of African American and Jewish students appeared.

 Women's athletics received more detailed coverage, as did the impact of Title IX, and by the end of the decade, references to "girls" and "hoyettes" had been eliminated from the sports pages.
 Issues in the spring of 1973 contained coverage of attempts by gay students to organize and obtain official recognition.

+Watergate scandal

-The years of 1973 and 1974 saw a number of articles on the Nixon Administration and the Watergate scandal.
+In 1973 and 1974, a number of articles on the Nixon administration and the Watergate scandal were published.
 The coverage of Watergate is possibly linked to the fact that a number of players in the Watergate investigations had Georgetown connections.

 In the post-Watergate era, perhaps influenced by the event, The Hoya began to run investigative journalism pieces.
 As a result, the paper went from being viewed as generally supportive of the administration to being one of the university’s chief antagonists.
 The spring of 1977 brought perhaps the most significant example of this when a story about the firing of five resident assistants led to a university hearing about the entire residence life system and, ultimately, to the resignation of both a vice president and a dean.